ghiscoding/slickgrid-universal/docs/grid-functionalities/Export-to-Excel.md

         const excelTaxesCol = `${String.fromCharCode('A'.charCodeAt(0) + taxesIdx - colOffset)}${dataRowIdx + rowOffset}`;

         // `value` is our Excel cells to calculat (e.g.: "B4*C4")
-        // metadata `type` has to be set to "formula" and the `style` is what we defined in `excelExportOptions.style` which is `excelFormatterId` in the callback arg
+        // metadata `type` has to be set to "formula" and the `style` is what we defined in `excelExportOptions.style` which is `excelFormatId` in the callback arg

         let excelVal = '';
         switch (columnDef.id) {